Erfurt Program: Part I: Maximalist principles

 The first part of the program, inspired by The Communist Manifesto and Das Kapital, articulated the party's long-term revolutionary principles.
 It drew a bleak picture of capitalist society, arguing that the economic development of bourgeois society necessarily led to the ruin of small-scale production and the expansion of capitalist monopolies.
-The program predicted that while workers' productivity was increasing, the growth of monopolies was robbing them of the fruits of their labour, leading to "mounting insecurity, misery, pressure, subordination, debasement and exploitation" for the proletariat and the declining middle class.
+The program predicted that while workers' productivity was increasing, the growth of monopolies was robbing them of the fruits of their labor, leading to "mounting insecurity, misery, pressure, subordination, debasement and exploitation" for the proletariat and the declining middle class.

 Economic crises were predicted to become increasingly severe, leading to an "ever more bitter" class struggle between the bourgeoisie and the proletariat.
 The program posited that this revolutionary process was guaranteed by historical necessity, as its unfolding was an essential feature of the capitalist mode of production itself.
 According to the program, the only solution to these problems was the "transformation of capitalist private property in the means of production—land, mines, raw materials, machines, transportation—into social ownership".
 This transformation, it asserted, could only be "the work of the working class alone", as all other classes were bound to the principle of private property.
 The struggle was defined as a political one, as the ultimate goal could only be achieved through the acquisition of political power by the party, which had the task of giving the workers' class struggle a "conscious and united character".